PoisotLab/2015_ms_datamining/ms.md

 to contact and secure authorization from every contributor individually.
 Second, this data is often available in a *programmatic* way.
-As opposed to manual collection, identification, and curation of datasets, most of these services implement web API **DBS: Shouldn't we define API?** that allow to query them, either once or on a regular basis, to retrieve records with the desired properties.
+As opposed to manual collection, identification, and curation of datasets, most of these services implement web APIs, *i.e.* services that allow users to query and/or upload data in a standard format.
+These services can be queried, either once or on a regular basis, to retrieve records with the desired properties.
 This ensures that the process is repeatable, testable, transparent, and nearly error proof.
-Finally, most of the heavy-lifting for these tasks can be done through a *burgeoning ecosystem of packages and software*, that take care of handling query formatting, data retrieval, etc, and expose simple interfaces to researchers.
+Finally, most of the heavy-lifting for these tasks can be done through a *burgeoning ecosystem of packages and software*, that handles query formatting, data retrieval, etc, and expose simple interfaces to researchers.

+Hypothesis testing for large-scale systems is inherently limited by the availability of suitable datasets.
+Perhaps as a result, macro-ecology has been guided by a search for patterns that are very broad both in  scale and nature
-To us, this opens no less than a new way for ecologists to ask critical research questions, even at large spatial and organizational scales.
+@REF, as opposed to the testing of pre-established hypotheses.
+While it is obvious that collecting data at scales that are large enough to be relevant is an insurmountable effort (both because of the monetary, time, and human costs needed), we suggest that macroecologists should build on existing databases, and aggregate them in a way that allows direct testing of proposals stemming from theory.
+To us, this opens no less than a new way for ecologists to ask critical research questions, spanning from the local to the global, and from the organismal to the ecosystemic, scales.
 Indeed, we live in a data-rich world, and a very large amount of these data can now *easily* be collected, reducing the need for additional costly and time-consuming sampling.
 More importantly, this allows *rapid* evaluation of scenarios.
 In this contribution, building on a real-life example, we (i) outline the basic approach, (ii) identify technical bottlenecks, (iii) discuss issues related to scientific ethics and best practice, and (iv) provide clear recommendations moving forward.

 # An illustrative case-study